How your negative thoughts affect your brain?

 4. Practice wise effort: Wise effort is letting go of that which is not helpful and cultivating that which is skillful.

 The brain is neuroplastic.
 What this means is that it can be restructured.
 This beauty of our powerful machine allows us to win in life.
-We can heal our emotional wounds if we choose to design new pattern of thinking.
+We can heal our emotional wounds if we choose to design a new pattern of thinking.

 Can we treat depression and remain positive in our life?
 Absolutely.
 Depressed people may not need medication or psychological intervention.
 What they need is the willingness to change their negative thoughts into positive.